-- A list will appear with all the programs using this file.
+- A list will appear, displaying all the programs using this file.

-- Determine which ones are causing the error while opening and reinstall them.
+- Determine which ones are causing the error during the opening process and reinstall them.

 When you clean boot Windows, the system starts only with the necessary Windows services and default programs that are required for the computer to run.
-The reason for clean booting is that it doesn’t start any irrelevant service or program that might be causing the DLL errors in normal booting mode.
+The reason for clean booting is that it doesn’t start any irrelevant services or programs that might be causing the DLL errors in normal booting mode.

 After a clean boot, you can identify which programs were causing the issue and remove them.